jingyi679/Strawberry_FE/README.md

   back.jpg

-/video contains both the .mp4 file of our video and the link to it on YouTube videos.mp4 videos.md
+/video contains both the .mp4 file of our video and the link to it on YouTube

 /schemes contains wiring diagrams for our robot

 /src contains the source code used

-/models contains all the .stl files for all of the 3D-printed parts of our robot and the technical drawings for each part HMC5883L mount and technical drawing
+/models contains all the .stl files for all of the 3D-printed parts of our robot and the technical drawings for each part (HMC5883L mount, OpenMV H7 mount, VL53L0X mount)
-  OpenMV H7 mount and technical drawing
-  VL53L0X mount and technical drawing

 /doc contains our documentation in pdf form